mennolui/wp-foyer/README.txt

 = Landscape or portrait? =
 You choose!
 Install your digital sign the way you prefer.
 Foyer will follow.
 Slide templates are designed to work in both landscape and portrait mode.
 Only the background image will be cropped differently, of course.

+= Can I change the looks of slides? =
+Yes, this is possible if you know how to write CSS.
+Just include some CSS in the theme of your website that targets the slide HTML.
+If you don't have access to the theme you can use a custom CSS plugin to add some CSS.

+= Can I change the template of a slide format?
+Can I add my own slide formats? = Yes, this is possible if you know how to write WordPress templates.
+Documentation for developers is coming soon.

 == Screenshots ==